Year 11 Media Units 1 and 2

 Things you can do now

-Familiarise yourself with media/art products – e.g. advertising, music videos, photography, quality TV shows (HBO), YouTube videos, Tumblr, Instagram, short films, animations – and find inspiration for your own media product.
+Familiarise yourself with media/art products – advertising, music videos, photography, quality TV shows, YouTube videos, Tumblr, Instagram, short films, animations, etc, and find inspiration for your own media product.

-Experiment with different software such as Photoshop, Final Cut Pro and create different media forms, such as films, photography, print.
+Experiment with different software such as Photoshop, Final Cut Pro, etc, and creating different media forms, such as films, photography, print, etc.

-Get started by looking at some of these tutorials:
+Get started by looking at some of the tutorials below:

 - Basics in Photoshop